-This game includes 168 cards, one six-sided die, and these rules.
+This game includes 168 regular cards, 12 square Seal cards, one custom six-sided die, and these rules.
 Three to six can play.
 You will need 10 tokens (coins, poker chips, whatever - or any gadget that counts to 10) for each player.